nickebbutt/SequencesComparator/README.md

 This project is a small enhancement on top of Apache Commons Collections 4 SequencesComparator It is released under the same license terms and ideally it should be incorporated into the Apache project in a future version.

-SequenceComparator allows two sequences (Lists) to be differenced, producing an EditScript which describes the insert/delete operations required to transform one sequence into the other
+SequenceComparator is a utility for diffing two sequences or Lists.
+The result of a diff is an EditScript which describes the insert/delete operations required to transform one sequence into the other

 The algorithm used is the [Myers diff algorithm](http://www.xmailserver.org/diff2.pdf) which is efficient in most common cases.